 Place the cookies 2″ apart on a lined baking sheet.
 These are what I use to bake all my cookies on.
 They are the best and nothing sticks to them!
 They’ll bake for about 10-12 minutes but make sure not to over-cook them.
 The key to keeping these soft is to bake them just until they are barely done.
 When the 10 minute mark comes, take a look at them and see if the top is still shiny or doughy looking.
 If it isn’t, take them out of the oven but if they are watch them closely until that doughy look just goes away and take them out of the oven as soon as they look done.

-Let them cool completely and give them a good dusting of powered sugar if you want.
+Let the Peppermint Patty Stuffed Chocolate Cookies cool completely and give them a good dusting of powdered sugar if you want.
 Powdered sugar makes everything look prettier, I think.
 Another thing I like about these cookies is that they freeze beautifully and taste fresh-baked when defrosted.
 So get them baked now, throw them into the freezer and pull them out just before your holiday guests get into town in a few weeks (<–what?!?).

 - 1 C salted butter, softened